Glossary

 Pelvic ultrasound

-A procedure in which the doctor checks for structural abnormalities or other problems in the female reproductive system.
+A procedure in which ultrasound is used to check for structural abnormalities or other problems in the female reproductive system.

 Perimetrium